The Argotist Online

 Jeffrey Side Interview

-(Two interviews conducted by Ami Kaye and published in Pirene’s Fountain magazine: the first in 2009 and the second in 2010)
+(Here are two interviews conducted by Ami Kaye and published in Pirene’s Fountain magazine: the first in 2009 and the second in 2010)

 Jeffrey Side has had poetry published in various magazines such as Poetry Salzburg Review, and on poetry websites such as Underground Window, A Little Poetry, Poethia, Nthposition, Eratio, Pirene’s Fountain, Fieralingue, Moria, Ancient Heart, Blazevox, Lily, Big Bridge, Jacket, Textimagepoem, Apochryphaltext, 9th St. Laboratories, P. F. S. Post, Great Works, Hutt, The Dande Review, Poetry Bay and Dusie.